aychen99/Excavating-Occaneechi-Town/README.md

 From the root directory (the one containing both the src and tests folders), simply run "pytest" in the command line to run the tests in the tests folder.

+## Running extraction
+Rename the provided "config_example.json" file to just "config.json", change the variables inside as needed, make sure config.json is located in your working directory, and run extract.py to extract everything.